UPDATED: SEPTEMBER 2024

-So, your business is running, and your customer support team is handling incoming inquiries.
+So, your SaaS business is running, and your customer support team is handling incoming inquiries.
 Suddenly, the amount of customer inquiries increases.
 How do you find out what caused this?
 Do you feel that most of the questions are relating to a particular topic?
 Even if this is the case, to efficiently run support you need facts to drive future directions.

 In order to know why your customers are reaching your support, this must be tracked somehow.
 Tagging, labeling or categorizing tickets is not simply an additional field for your support team to fill in.
 They’re a key mechanism to help you get a better grasp on what is happening in your support.